Uno Terrestrial Paleoecology Lab Members

 Senior Thesis Students

 Sneha Bapana (2023, Barnard College).
 Middle Miocene Paleoecology of the East African Rift Valley.
+Co-advised with Daniel Green.

 Morgan Brown (2020, Columbia University).
 Stable Isotope Analysis of Cercopithecidae in the Shungura Formation 3.3-1.2 Ma: Dietary Niche Partitioning of Theropithecus and Sympatric Monkeys.
 SVP_2020_poster